Monitoring

 One has to correct the philosopher Quentin Meillassoux, who is one of the most vehement speculative realists of the present: real isn’t what can be expressed in formulae.
 De facto real s what can be calculated by computers.
 Where computers fail, the horizon of our objective reality also ends— everything beyond that is “merely subjective.”
 Only the computers of banks and stock markets materialize property.
 Only the digital archiving and normalization of social relations on microchips produce stable, continuous contacts.
 Only the recording and comparing of our data by medical computers make it possible to speak of health.
 In some countries, computers are already calculating the results of elections by themselves.

-Because of their indispensability to modern physics, computers also dene what we consider to be “the real world.”From an ontological point of view, computers—similar to Heidegger’s notion of Being— “are” not at all.
+Because of their indispensability to modern physics, computers also define what we consider to be “the real world.”From an ontological point of view, computers—similar to Heidegger’s notion of Being— “are” not at all.
 Today, they are required to determine any kind of being.
 They, therefore, precede any kind of being.
 Computers “are” not, they exist as an invisible given, which penetrates everything.
 As a universal medium, they are similar to that which Aristotle called the diaphane, the “transparent” – an undetermined “in-between,” metaxu, which has to be formless in order to take on any form and transport all possible impressions.
-The signicance of the computer also correlates to an image of the Stoics, the apeiron, “the in-nite,” which, being primal matter, includes the possibility of any other matter, and which, exactly because of that, has no proper qualities itself.
+The significance of the computer also correlates to an image of the Stoics, the apeiron, “the in-finite,” which, being primal matter, includes the possibility of any other matter, and which, exactly because of that, has no proper qualities itself.
 It is therefore no accident that transparency is the ethos of our time.
 The absolute permeability of the computer has evolved into a measure for the organization of human relations and politics.
 In the face of the total permeability of the digital-diaphane primal matter, all information is equally decontextualized and deformed, transformed into mere online “content”.
 And being the result of this process, the content online does not contain anything, but is similarly deformed, as empty as the computer itself.
 First of all, content doesn’t contain anything, because without context, there is no content in the proper sense.
 And the computer knows only one context: itself.
 The majority of the information online deals with the apparatus itself.
 How useless is the new iPhone?
 Or, does Samsung ignite faster after all?
 By which new functions is Facebook violating our private sphere in an even more menacing way?
 In which crypto-currency to invest, which to sell right before the inevitable collapse?
-What will change when 3D-printers in children’s rooms produce rearms?
+What will change when 3D-printers in children’s rooms produce firearms?
 McLuhan’s formula, that the medium is the message, was never more true.
 The “content” of the internet is the nothingness of the computer and nothing more.
 To gaze into an abyss of nothingness from a box seat, in colors as brilliant as the sun: this is the dream of our age.

 Johannes Thumfart